mortal1/segment_tree/segment_tree/notes.md

 - placing values at n+i instead of N+i (N = 2^ceil(log2(n)))
 - overwriting leaf values with their children (outside array, or 0s for iterative range tree)
 - failing to update leaf values with laz
+- failing to update any values in laz